 The ants carried pieces of sticks, weeds, rocks, dead insects *especially beetles and wasps* and flicks of flint back to their mounds without a word of complaint.
 Invariably, they took their gleaned goodies straight into the mysterious hole leading into the central parts of their colony.

 Can’t you just see a couple of sweating ants lugging a crystalized wasp wing into the throne room?
 I can!

 I never actually witnessed the ants placing items on the outside of their pebbly hills, and I’m sure they had to obtain Queenie’s orders before they did any outside decorating.

 Unless they were rebels.

-Anyway, my favorite anthill pickings were tiny hollow bone beads, little bits of ancient pottery and fragments of flint, and obsidian.
-Less often, I found miniature arrowheads fashioned centuries ago for hunting small animals and birds.
+My favorite anthill pickings to take home with me were the tiny hollow-bone beads, little bits of ancient pottery, fragments of flint, and obsidian.
+Less often, I found miniature arrowheads fashioned centuries earlier for hunting small animals and birds.

 What I never found was an Arizona pyrope garnet—an anthill garnet.